 Grade Level:

-The beginning and intermediate study of guitar technique will include classical and contemporary styles of music while using both standard and tablature musical notation.
+The advanced study of piano technique will include classical and contemporary styles of music,† while using standard musical notation.
+PREREQUISITE: Instrumental Music Piano Class 2 and Instructor Approval

 |